2021 Guinean coup d'état: Organisations

 International organisations, including the African Union, the Economic Community of West African States (ECOWAS), the European Union (EU) and the United Nations (UN), joined in denouncing the attempt and calling for the release of president Condé.

 ECOWAS immediately suspended Guinea's membership, called for the President's unconditional release, and sent envoys to Conakry to attempt a "constitutional" resolution to the situation.
 On 17 September 2021, a group from ECOWAS – led by the bloc's chair, Ghana's President Nana Akufo-Addo, visited Conakry to meet with junta leaders.

-On 10 September 2021, the African Union suspended Guinea's membership in response to the coup.
+On 10 September 2021, the African Union suspended Guinea's membership in response to the coup and imposed sanctions which were lifted in 2026 following the election of Doumbouya as civilian president in the 2025 Guinean presidential election.